 Lodging: Most tourists stay in vacation homes, campsites and hotels.
 While hotels tend to dynamically increase prices as demand grows (notably in the summer months), vacation homes offer great value for money and fixed prices.
 The further south you go, the more you’ll get for your buck as long as you stay away from the most popular (but not necessarily the best) tourist resorts.
 The season is short in Croatia (July, August) and everybody tries to make as much money in this short period.
 The average daily rental in high season (July, August) for a 4-person apartment is around 80 €.
 For the same apartment in the off-season, you’ll pay 40-50 € a day.
 You can expect to pay a 100€ a day for a hotel room for 2 with breakfast in high season, even in a 2-star hotel.
 Most hotels in Croatia offer a half-board meal plan (breakfast & dinner).
-See Lonely Planet for hotels/hostels or check out this site for apartment rentals.
+See Booking.com for hotels/hostels.

 Food: You can eat relatively cheaply in Croatia and the food is good.
 You can have meat or cheese filo pastry at the bakery for 2 € – it will keep you full for at least half a day.
 There are lots of pizza/ pasta / grill places where you can have a light meal for 5-8 €.
 For a good three course meal with a glass of wine in an upscale restaurant, you’ll pay 30-50 € per person.
 Beer is 2-3 €, about the same price as a glass of a quality local wine.
 For a bottle of homemade table wine in a restaurant you’ll pay around 10 €.
 A bottle of quality wine, in a restaurant, will set you back 30 € and more.
 The most popular local white wine is Istrian Malvasia (malmsey).
 It is of very good quality, light and not too expensive.
 If you prefer red wine, the most famous local red is Plavac Mali.
 It is however very strong and expensive.
 Dining in Croatia.